 North Tonawanda City Schools operate on a cycle based on six days rather than the five day Monday to Friday calendar cycle.
-Each school day is assigned a cycle number, beginning with Day 1 on the first day of school.
-The days are marked on the district calendar and on the Drake newsletter calendar.
+Each school day is assigned a cycle number, beginning with

+Day 1 on the first day of school.
+The days are marked on the district calendar.
 In the event of an unscheduled day off, such as a snow day, the six day cycle is not interrupted.